 - Higher employee retention rates

 - Additional support in educating employees on D&I — including senior leadership — through internal events, panels, and more

 To learn more about how to leverage Employee Resource Groups, sign up for International ERG Day.

 The future of work is here, and it’s always evolving.
 That’s why conducting continual training throughout the organization can make all the difference against the competition.

 The goal of D&I training is to create a team of experts.
 A team of experts is a team that continually innovates.

 Organize unconscious bias training.
-Over the last few years, studies have shown that we can't get rid of our unconscious biases.
+Over the last few years, studies have shown that we can't eliminate our unconscious biases.
 The best we can do as business leaders and individuals is mitigate them.
-But that is still work worth doing.
+But that still works worth doing.